-3.0 Aggregate Supply and Demand
+4.0 Aggregate Supply and Demand

+Crushed rock

-Crushed rock Sales/ production
+Sales/ production

-3.1 The West of England is a significant producer of crushed rock in the South West, being the next highest producer of crushed rock after Somerset.
-Sales over the 10 year period 2005 - 2014 are shown in Table 2 below.
+4.1 The West of England is a significant producer of crushed rock in the South West, being the next highest producer after Somerset.
+Sales over the 10 year period 2006 - 2015 are shown in Table 2 below.
 Where published, the breakdown between the unitary authorities of South Gloucestershire and North Somerset is shown.

-Table 2 - Crushed Rock sales in the West of England 2005 - 2014 (million tonnes)
+Table 2 - Crushed rock sales in the West of England 2005 - 2015 (million tonnes)